 While it’s impossible to completely prevent oral accidents from happening, there are some ways you can reduce your risk, including:

 Before we can determine how much your emergency appointment will cost, we’ll need to diagnose the issue at-hand.
-When you first arrive to our office, we’ll take X-rays and conduct a thorough examination of your teeth and gums.
+When you first arrive to our dental office, we’ll take X-rays and conduct a thorough examination of your teeth and gums.
 Once we know what the issue is, we’ll walk you through all of your treatment options and discuss pricing with you.
 If you need any help navigating your insurance benefits or don’t have a dental plan and are interested in our membership plan, don’t hesitate to ask one of our friendly team members for more information!

 Dr. Upton tries to preserve the natural structure of your smile, which means we’ll never suggest removing a tooth unless we believe it’s absolutely necessary to maintain good oral health.
 In this situation, we’ll walk you through the process beforehand so you can understand why we’re suggesting this treatment and how it will help restore your smile.
 We offer several different procedures to replace missing teeth as well, so you won’t have to live with a gap in your mouth for any longer than necessary.